neektza/blogdb/README.md

 Why?
 ----

-I want to learn how lexers, parsers, interpreters are built and how certain language features work under the hood, by implementing them myself.
+I want to learn how lexers, parsers, interpreters are built.
 I also want to learn about how DBs work under the hood.
 The best way to learn about both?
 Build your own DB with custom SQL-like query language.

+Also, some good blog posts will come out of this, **hopefully**.

 Topics of interest:
 -------------------

-Langs:
+Language topics:

 - backtracking parsers
 - symbol tables
-- visitor interpreters
+- AST visitor interpreters
 - stack or register based VMs
 	- memory allocation and deallocation
-- green threads
-- schedulers

-DBs:
+DB topics:

 - file systems
 - fast data fetching (b-trees)